dewenni/ESP_Buderus_KM271/README.md

 ## OTA-Updates

-since software version 3.0, you can also update the software with the new Elegant OTA web upload. you can find the link to that separate webserver in the settings tab of the normal webUI.
+since software version 3.0, you can also update the software with the new Elegant OTA web upload.
+You can find the link to that separate webserver in the settings tab of the normal webUI.

 ![ota-ip](Doc/ota-ip.png)